A Speeding Problem: Traffic Law in Belleville, IL

 Speeding tickets are expensive in more ways than one

 When considering the consequences of a speeding ticket, most people will think of the time lost during the traffic stop and the actual fine for the ticket.
 Depending on how fast you were going and other potential factors, such as whether or not you were in a construction zone, a speeding ticket could cost you hundreds of dollars.
-The financial costs don’t end when you pay the fine.
+The financial costs don’t end when you pay the fine; the snowball has just begun rolling.

 Receiving a ticket will impact your driving record with the state.
 That, in turn, will impact the insurance rates you pay.
 Even if you try to avoid informing your insurance company about the ticket, chances are very good they will find out when it comes time to renew your insurance policy.
 A single ticket may only increase your premium a little bit.